Workers’ Compensation and Carpal Tunnel Syndrome

 - Meat or fish packing

 Those are just a few examples.
 The fact that you might not necessarily perform the types of work tasks listed above does not mean that you can’t develop carpal tunnel syndrome as a result of work-related activities.
-If you developed this condition and you suspect that your work duties contributed to it, review your case with an expert at our Philadelphia carpal tunnel syndrome law firm to learn more about potential legal options.
+If you developed this condition and you suspect that your work duties contributed to it, review your work-related carpal tunnel syndrome case with an attorney at our Philadelphia law firm.

 How a Philadelphia Carpal Tunnel Syndrome Attorney Helps